The Oldest Restaurant in Every State from The Oldest Restaurant in Every State Gallery

 Wyoming: Miners & Stockmen’s Steakhouse & Spirits (Hartville)

 As its name would have you believe, Miners and Stockmen’s Steakhouse & Spirits served local laborers from the time it it opened in 1862.
 Today, it serves a small Wyoming town of just over 60 people with a menu of USDA prime steaks, soup, and salad.
-Their drinks menu consists of red, white, and sparkling wines.
-If you truly enjoy a side of history with your spirits, check out our guide to the oldest bar in every state.
+Consisting of red, white, and sparkling wines, it also has a drinks menu that makes it the oldest bar in the state.